 have a mandatory basic health insurance in Switzerland.

-self-manage their treatment (self-management means the patient lives at home, and he/she manages their medication on their own with no or limited support from their family (the patient can use a pill dispenser filled in by themselves, or an application or any other tool or device to support medication adherence).
+self-manage their treatment (i.e. without professional support, home nurse).

 have a new prescription for a new medication for cardiovascular disease, hyperholesterinemia, diabetes, respiratory disease (asthma or COPD) or depression intended to be taken over a long duration.